quicwg/base-drafts/draft-ietf-quic-transport.md

 communication between the endpoints, including packet and frame formats, relies on the two endpoints agreeing on a version.

 A QUIC connection begins with a client sending a handshake packet.
-Until packets are protected by 1-RTT keys (see {{handshake}}), packets sent by a client MUST include the version in the packet header.
-This allows the server to identify the version of early packets and enable version negotiation.
+Until the cryptographic handshake ({{handshake}}) produces 1-RTT keys, packets sent by a client MUST include the version in the packet header.

 When the server receives a packet from a client with the VERSION flag set, it compares the client's version to the versions it supports.